Optimisation of Resource Allocation in Heterogeneous Wireless Networks Using Deep Reinforcement Learning: DRL Algorithms

 \textbf{Delayed Policy Updates:} The actor network (\(\pi_{\mu}\)) is updated less frequently than the critic networks.
 This allows the critic's Q-value estimates to converge and stabilise before being used to update the actor, leading to more reliable policy improvements.

 \textbf{Target Policy Smoothing:} Noise is added to the target action during the target Q-value calculation.
-This helps to regularise the policy, making it less likely to exploit narrow peaks in the value function, which results in a smoother policy landscape.
+This helps regularise the policy, making it less likely to exploit narrow peaks in the value function, resulting in a smoother policy landscape.